 The ushers were passing out the baskets of bread and grape juice when the Pastor said: "If you are from another church, take communion with us; But if you are not a believer in Christ, please pass the basket along."

 Well, I hadn't thought about it before.
 Was I a 'believer in Christ?'
 I decided that I believed everything I had heard about Him.
 That Jesus was the Son of God and died on the cross.
 That Jesus rose from the dead and conquered sin and death.
 And that believing in Him would free me from my sins and save me from death.
 So I figured, I must then be a 'believer.'

 So when I saw the basket being passed down my row I said to God "Ok God, let's do this" and I took communion that day.
 I was eighteen years old, and six months sober when I committed myself to Christ.

 My life now is full of joy, and peace.
-My husband and I have four beautiful children, and we are so excited to serve the Lord together in Hungary.
+My husband and I have five beautiful children, and we are so excited to serve the Lord together in Hungary.

 21 But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets; 22 Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference.